Tata Motors to raise $1 bn in its passenger EV business from TPG Group

 N Chandrasekaran, Chairman Tata Motors, said the company will continue to proactively invest in exciting products that delights customers while meticulously creating a synergistic ecosystem.
 "We are excited and committed to play a leading role in the Government’s vision to have 30% electric vehicles penetration rate by 2030,” he added.

-Jim Coulter, Managing Partner, TPG Rise Climate and Founding partner of TPG, said the company is excited to partner with Tata Motors.
+Coulter said the company is excited to partner with Tata Motors.
 "There is significant momentum around India’s EV movement, supported by the government’s vision and policies, as well as growing consumer demand for greener solutions.
 The investment aligns with TPG Rise Climate’s focus on decarbonised transport and builds on TPG’s long history in India.”

+Morgan Stanley and JP Morgan were the joint financial advisors to TML, while BofA Securities India Ltd are representing TPG Rise Climate for this transaction.
+Khaitan & Co are legal advisors to TML, Shardul Amarchand Mangaldas & Co, Cleary Gottlieb are legal advisors to TPG Rise for the transaction.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today